Skip to main content

 SUICIDE WARNING SIGNS SPECIFIC TO THE MILITARY

-Warning signs that a military service member or veteran in particular may be contemplating suicide include:
+Warning signs that a military service member or veteran may be contemplating suicide include:

 • Calling old friends, particularly military friends, to say goodbye